decred/dcrdex/docs/wiki/Trade.md

 ## Your Orders

-This section show your recent orders for the selected market.
+This section shows your recent orders for the selected market.

 <img src="./images/using-bison-wallet/trade-yourOrders-1.png" width="1200" alt="">